hasauino/rrt_exploration_tutorials/README.md

 # rrt_exploration_tutorials
 This package is a complementary package for the [rrt_exploration](https://github.com/hasauino/rrt_exploration) ROS package.
-It provides all the needed Gazebo simulation files.
+It provides all the needed Gazebo simulation files to bring up Kobuki robots equipped with laser scanners and ready for the [rrt_exploration](https://github.com/hasauino/rrt_exploration) ROS package.

 ## 1. Requirements
 The package has been tested on both ROS Kinetic and ROS Indigo, it should work on other distributions like Jade.
 The following requirements are needed before installing the package: